TriniBora/PoloTIcDWJAva/tpfinalcom1/README.md

 # Gestion Hotel
-System to manage an  hotel: create, read, update and delete guests, employees, rooms and reservations.
+System to manage a hotel: create, read, update and delete guests, employees, rooms and reservations.

-Final, solo project of Desarrollo web full-stack Java.
+The final, solo project of Desarrollo web full-stack Java.
 Includes connection to bd to persist data services.

 ## Technologies
 - HTML 5